Addiction Counselor Student and Professional Resources for Underrepresented Groups

 It’s a fact that the American military is disproportionately made up of minorities already, who therefore fall into one or more of the disadvantaged groups we’ve already listed here.

-But military service itself can be a big risk factor for drug and alcohol abuse.
+But military service itself can be a significant risk factor for drug and alcohol abuse.
 And the outcomes for veterans who are struggling with addiction can be worse than for any other group.

 But treating veterans for substance use disorders often runs into unique obstacles.
-On top of commonly co-occuring disorders like PTSD and depression, many service members feel dissociated from the very society they volunteered to protect.
-That makes it tough for ordinary SUD counselors to connect with and influence them.
+On top of commonly co-occurring disorders like PTSD and depression, many service members feel dissociated from the very society they volunteered to protect.
+That makes it challenging for ordinary SUD counselors to connect with and influence them.
+If you’re a veteran or military spouse considering this career path, explore our comprehensive guide for veterans on becoming a substance abuse counselor.

 SAFE Programs For Veterans, Active Duty Service Members, Families

 Stop the Addiction Facility Epidemic understands the tragedy that comes when a person who has volunteered to serve in defense of their country instead falls to the scourge of substance use disorders.
-The organization also knows that counseling for vets takes a different skillset, mindset, and resources than for other civilians.
-Their Virtual Veterans weekly recover meetings, Military Wellness Programs, and Emotional Ruck workshop for families and caregivers takes all the positive elements of military service and turns them in your favor for treatment.
+The organization also recognizes that counseling for veterans requires a distinct skill set, mindset, and resources compared to counseling for other civilians.
+Their Virtual Veterans weekly recovery meetings, Military Wellness Programs, and Emotional Ruck workshop for families and caregivers harness the positive elements of military service and turn them into an advantage for treatment.

 Substance Use Treatment For Veterans | Veterans Affairs

 The Department of Veterans Affairs may be your best first stop as an addiction counselor working with veterans.
-Recognizing the major problem in the population it is dedicated to serving, the VA provides 24/7 access to crisis counseling, medical detox programs, and comprehensive co-occuring disorder treatment that bundles PTSD and depression therapy with substance use disorder counseling.
+Recognizing the central problem in the population it’s dedicated to serving, the VA provides 24/7 access to crisis counseling, medical detox programs, and comprehensive co-occurring disorder treatment that bundles PTSD and depression therapy with substance use disorder counseling.

 NAADAC Addiction Treatment in Military & Veteran Culture Certificate

-One of the best things you can do for your veteran counseling skills is to build the right credentials for dealing with this population.
-NAADAC offers a specialized online training series backed up by quizzes to ensure that you have a solid command of the material.
+One of the best ways to enhance your veteran counseling skills is to establish the proper credentials for working with this population.
+NAADAC offers a specialized online training series, supplemented by quizzes, to ensure you have a solid command of the material.
 You’ll learn invaluable information about veteran culture, addiction and transition issues, and core clinical competencies required for treating vets and their families.

 Smokefree Veterans

-Part of a larger government program designed to help people kick smoking, Smokefree Veterans is a free resource aimed specifically at vets trying to beat the nicotine habit.
-Although cigarettes usually rank toward the low end of things SUD counselors are concerned about, the military is an incubator for smoking addiction and the health risks over the long term are real.
-Anything you can offer to help vets get off the cancer sticks can help.
+Part of a larger government program designed to help people kick smoking, Smokefree Veterans is a free resource explicitly aimed at vets trying to beat the nicotine habit.
+Although cigarettes usually rank toward the low end of things, SUD counselors are concerned about the military being an incubator for smoking addiction, and the health risks over the long term are real.
+Anything you can offer to help veterans quit smoking can be beneficial.

 VetChange